OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 complicated issues.
 It could end up in an 'endless loop' due to a bug, meaning it will repeat its actions over and over again.
 With the option inspection-recursion-limit you can limit this action.

+The stream-tx-log-limit defines the maximum number of times a transaction will get logged for a stream-only rule match.
+This is meant to avoid logging the same data an arbitrary number of times.

 *Example 4	Detection-engine grouping tree*